toblux/moneymoney-coinbase-extension/README.md

 ## Sponsoring

 If you don't have a Coinbase account yet (unlikely if you're looking for this extension, but who knows), feel free to use my [Invite friends link](https://coinbase.com/join/KF96TTX?src=referral-link) to create one.

+If you enjoy this extension, please consider a donation to the following addresses:

+- Bitcoin (BTC): `bc1qfctuxg44nftfd5k5mnl7j79n2e04skc66dwp4g`
+- Ethereum (ETH): `0xAAdde3aa345a87C21AD4bB674C9C3f02783F5a7D`
+- Solana (SOL): `FvYW7nboe9jmEpw9aqw8KCpvJiohverjn1ACTacAZnAd`

+[Say hi](mailto:thorsten.blum+mm@toblux.com) if you want to be added to the (currently empty) list of sponsors.
+Thank you!